RWTH-HPC/PInT/README.md

 If you want to analyze specific files and not every file in your Compilation Database (in the compile_commands.json file).
 You can use the flag -useSpecFiles.
 Then you can specify every file that you want to analyze.
 <code> ./HPC-pattern-tool /path/to/compile_commands/file/file1.cpp /path/to/compile_commands/file/file2.cpp /path/to/compile_commands/file/file3.cpp -useSpecFiles --extra-arg=-I/path/to/headers</code>
-Every file specified have to be in the compilation database (in the compile_commands.json file), if not the tool will crash.
+Every file specified has to be in the compilation database (in the compile_commands.json file), if not the tool will crash.
+When using this flag there will be an additional output
+"ANALYZE LIST:" which shows you which files are analyzed, a file which is not in the compilation database is not analyzed.
 You should be careful using this flag.
 The function bodies of the functions in files which where not specified are not analyzed.
 When a pattern is called from one of those functions this pattern is not displayed in the tree.